kovasap/market_trading_game/design.md

 Build   |
 Upgrade |

 You cannot take the action you took last round.
+When taking an action, you MUST do every effect from every people card that you have, but you can do them in any order.

 ## Personal Markets

 In front of every player is a personal market of surplus resources that accumulates.
-All player markets are fair game for all players to use resources from over the course of the game.
-At the beginning of each round all except the 3 newest resources in each players market are trashed.
+Any player can trade resources 1:1 between markets at any time, provided the resources are of the same tier.

 ## National Projects

 A deck of national projects exists that contains goals that all players can work towards.
 If a player completes a goal, then they get bonus points for that goal.
-It could be that this is the main/only way to earn points in the whole game!
-Card ideas:
+Card example ideas:

 * Pay X food
 * War effort: pay X materials